 Forest Health Goals

-- Develop and implement a management program for gypsy moth in Indiana.
+- Develop and implement a management program for Spongy moth in Indiana.

 - Monitor the health of Indiana's forest resources and communicate this to forest landowners and other publics.